Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/asserting-response.md

 > Precise the encoding used to decode the text body.

-### Bytes assert {#bytes-assert}
+### Bytes assert

 Check the value of the received HTTP response body as a bytestream.
 Body assert consists of the keyword `bytes` followed by a predicate function and value.

 ```hurl
 GET https://example.net/data.bin